 - amendments to the local fund valuations from the current three year (triennial) to a four year (quadrennial) cycle; - a number of measures aimed at mitigating the risks of moving from a triennial to a quadrennial cycle; - proposals for flexibility on exit payments; - proposals for further policy changes to exit credits; and - proposals for changes to the employers required to offer LGPS membership.

 The consultation is currently ongoing: the consultation was closed to responses on 31 July 2019 and an outcome is now awaited.
-This FSS will be revisited once the outcome is known and reviewed where appropriate.
+So far, two partial responses to the consultation have been issued: